Dentures – Attleboro, MA

 Dentures are designed and placed over the course of several appointments.
 We begin by completing any preparatory treatments like tooth extraction or treatment for gum disease.
 Once damaged or decayed teeth are removed and gum tissue is healed and healthy, we capture bite impressions that are used to design the custom fitted denture.
 A trusted dental lab will make our design into a flawless, natural looking and feel partial or full denture.

-Once we receive the prosthetic, you return to our office.
+Once we receive the prosthetic, you return to our dental office.
 We ask you try on your custom denture to ensure it fits.
 If the denture feels uncomfortable, we will likely recommend you wear it for a few days or weeks, as these restorations can take some getting used to.
 If you’re still not happy with your restoration after this adjustment period, we may need to return the denture to our lab for adjustment.

-Can I Get an Implant Supported Denture?
+Can I Get a Dental Implant Supported Denture?

 Absolutely.
 In fact, many of our patients prefer implant retained prosthetics.
 Dental implant-retained dentures are fixed not removable.
 That means they look and feel more like natural teeth to many of our patients.
 Additionally, implant supported dentures offer increased stability and improved chewing abilities, even compared to our quality custom crafted dentures.
 In fact, most patients experience chewing restoration higher than 70% with an implant denture or partial.
 The dental implant placement process will add time and cost to the tooth replacement plan both of which should be considered before beginning the implant supported denture process.